autoguru-au/overdrive/.changeset/rare-singers-confess.md

 '@autoguru/overdrive': patch
 ---

-Inline: Wnow wrap properly, and support a prop to enable/disable it.
+Inline: Now wrap properly, and support a prop to enable/disable it.